svenkubiak/mangooio/docs/sessions.md

 # Sessions

-mangoo I/O employs a **client-side session** approach within its shared-nothing architecture.
-This means all session data for a user is stored inside a cookie on the client side.

-## Advantages and Limitations

-- **Scalability**: Since session data is stored on the client, scaling the application becomes seamless.
-- **Storage Limitation**: Cookie storage is limited to approximately **4KB**, restricting the amount of session data.

-## Using Sessions in mangoo I/O
+mangoo I/O stores session data in a client cookie (share-nothing).
+The cookie is a signed and encrypted JWT.
+Capacity is limited to about 4 KB.

-To work with sessions, simply pass the `Session` class into your controller method:
+Pass `Session` into the controller method:

 ```java
 package controllers;